Q-A on Raga Music Practicalities [Raga Content Development]

 It looks like you are very tightly occupied.
 However, as you wish to create time for Riyaz, here are some practical steps you may adopt.

-3. Utilize weekend: AS you are teaching music, use the time before, after, or during music teaching sessions on Riyaz.
+• Utilize weekend: As you are teaching music, use the time before, after, or during music teaching sessions on Riyaz.
 Even short, focused sessions can be valuable.

 Ultimately, treat Riyaz as an investment in yourself and be consistent, even with shorter sessions.
 Balance is key—small, consistent efforts will yield progress.